flonog/thetowower/README.md

 Cancel the countdown

 ### /savechest <add | remove> (thetowower.command.savechest)
-Save or remove a map chest.
+Save or remove a chest.
 (Make it unbreakable when the config "Breakable chest is ON")

-## How to install

-This plugin required ProtocoLib and Java 8 to work !
-I have not tested the Java 7, 9 or 10 version.
-The Java 11 version is broken.
-The world must also be named "world".

 ## Support